ThugsFinance/cloiinkcoin.com/src/content/whitepaper/index.md

-challenge in implementing financial contracts is that the majority of them require reference to an external price ticker; for example, a very desirable application is a smart contract that hedges against the volatility of ether (or another cryptocurrency) with respect to the US dollar, but doing this requires the contract to know what the value of ETH/USD is.
+challenge in implementing financial contracts is that the majority of them require reference to an external price ticker; for example, a very desirable application is a smart contract that hedges against the volatility of Cloiink (or another cryptocurrency) with respect to the US dollar, but doing this requires the contract to know what the value of ETH/USD is.
 The simplest way to do this is through a "data feed" contract maintained by a specific party (eg. NASDAQ) designed so that